txthinking/tun2brook/README_ZH.md

 ### Pure Go

-没有C, 没有 CGO, 使用纯Go编写, 可以被用在Linux, macOS, Windows, Android, iOS, 等...
+ipio implements the TCP/IP stack with part of gopacket lib, No C, No CGO, can be used in any OS, such as Linux, macOS, Windows, Android, iOS, etc...

 ### 通过 [nami](https://github.com/txthinking/nami) 安装